How Fire TV Development Differs from Android TV Development (Fire TV)

 - Android TV refers to the Android operating system that has been optimized for TV (starting at Lollipop and continuing through Nougat and beyond).
 Android Lollipop and the Leanback Support Library provide features that optimize Android for TV platforms.
 TV devices themselves can run Android TV as their native OS, or TVs can run Android through set-top boxes.
 You can learn more about Android TV on Wikipedia.

 - Amazon Fire TV refers to the Fire TV set-top box or stick that run the Fire operating system (OS) on your TV.
-There are two versions of Fire OS: Fire OS 5 and 6.
-Fire OS 5 is a fork of Android 5.1 (Lollipop, API level 22), while Fire OS 6 is based on Android 7.1 (Nougat API, level 25).
+There are three versions of Fire OS: Fire OS 5, Fire OS 6, and Fire OS 7.
+Fire OS 5 is a fork of Android 5.1 (API level 22), while Fire OS 6 is based on Android 7.1 (API level 25), and Fire OS 7 is based on Android 9 (API level 28).
 Fire OS leverages the same Android operating system but also accommodates Amazon hardware and services.
-Fire tablets also run Fire OS 5 but do not leverage the features typically used for the “10-foot media experiences” on TV platforms.
+Most Fire tablets also run Fire OS 5 but do not leverage the features typically used for the "10-foot media experiences" on TV platforms.
 (You can learn more about Fire OS or see the Fire TV Device Specifications.)

 The important point is that both Android TV and Amazon Fire TV are Android-based, so the techniques you implement for your app share far more similarities than differences.